jacopok/jacopok.github.io/_pages/projects.md

     1. Then, moving towards the full injection, yielding percentages of sources pre-localized well enough
     1. Running the same tests with the O3 replay MDC
 1. Preparing a [D&D campaign](DnD) in the West Marches style with Lorenzo
+1. Preparing a Christmas one-shot to run with Grandma
 1. DMing a D&D campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Organizing sessions on data visualization for the Fellowship of Clean Code
 1. Supervising master's students about: